james-t-larson/posting.nvim/taskell.md

 ## To Do

-- need to support multiple buffers for multiple envs/collections
 - check if collection/env files exist?
     * [ ] throw error if files are not present
     * [ ] taskell.nvim has examples